cloudfoundry/stratos/deploy/ci/automation/README.md

 - check-stratos.sh - Checks a deployed Stratos system is up and can be logged into.

-- runandrecord,sh - Helper script to run E2E tests and record vide
+- runandrecord,sh - Helper script to run E2E tests and record video

 - cfutils.sh - Helper script providing common functions